qupath/qupath-docs/docs/starting/viewing.rst

 .. tip::
-  It is possible to use the at least some of the gestures with a touch-sensitive mouse, e.g. the *Apple Magic Mouse*.
+  It is possible to use at least some of the gestures with a touch-sensitive mouse, e.g. the *Apple Magic Mouse*.
   For example, turning on the scroll gestures only provides an efficient alternative method to navigate images.
   Just don't forget to hold down the :kbd:`Shift` key when scrolling to zoom in and out.